tttapa/Control-Surface/doxygen/pages/Getting-Started.md

     Control_Surface.loop();
 }
 ```
-If you enable debug output, you'll get a handy error message as soon as you open
+If you enable debug output, you'll get a helpful error message as soon as you
-the Serial Monitor:
+open the Serial Monitor:
 ```text
 [bool CS::Control_Surface_::connectDefaultMIDI_Interface() @ line 53]:	Fatal Error: No default MIDI Interface (0xF123)
 ```